 It is important that the archive command return zero exit status if and only if it succeeds.
 Upon getting a zero result, PostgreSQL will assume that the file has been successfully archived, and will remove or recycle it.
 However, a nonzero status tells PostgreSQL that the file was not archived; it will try again periodically until it succeeds.

 Another way to archive is to use a custom archive module as the

 archive_library.
 Since such modules are written in

 C, creating your own may require considerably more effort than writing a shell command.
 However, archive modules can be more performant than archiving via shell, and they will have access to many useful server resources.
 For more information about archive modules, see Chapter 51.

-false in this case.
-The example command above for Unix ensures this by including a separate
+The example command above for Unix avoids overwriting a pre-existing archive by including a separate

 test step.
 On some Unix platforms,